 - study pods and innovation booths for group working

 - study skills services

 By completing this course, you should understand the financial drivers of an increasingly complex business world and have the best foundation for your career in finance.
-In 2014, 87% of all of our Masters leavers were in work or further study within six months of graduating.

 Many of our recent graduates work for high-profile organisations worldwide, including: